-As part of the 2016 Plan, the Company also established the Supervisory Board Remuneration Program.
-As part of this program, the members of the supervisory board are entitled to cash compensation as well as equity compensation.
-The equity compensation consists of an initial option grant as well as annual awards, subject to approval of the shareholders.
+As stated in the 2016 Plan, the Company also established the Supervisory Board Compensation Program, which was subsequently replaced by the Non-Executive Director

+Compensation Program to reflect the change in governance structure of the Company (see Note 21).
+As part of this program, Non-Executive Directors are entitled to cash compensation as well as equity compensation.
+The equity compensation consists of an initial option grant as well as annual awards.

-The initial awards granted under the Supervisory Board Remuneration Program vest in installments over a three year period.
+The initial awards granted under the Non-Executive Compensation Program vest in installments over a three year period.
 Thirty-three percent of the options vest on the first anniversary of the vesting commencement date, and the remaining 67% of the options in 24 substantially equal monthly installments thereafter, such that the award shall be fully vested on the third anniversary of the vesting commencement date.
 Each subsequent award shall vest and become exercisable in 12 substantially equal monthly installments following the vesting commencement date, such that the subsequent award shall be fully vested on the first anniversary of the date of grant.

-Share-based payment expenses are recognized as from the IPO date for each subsequent award that a Supervisory Board member is entitled to over his/her remaining term.
-Since these subsequent awards are subject to shareholder approval, the grant date is not yet established and expenses are based on an estimated grant date fair value.
-The estimated grant date fair value is updated each reporting period until the grant date has been established.
-Once the grant date has been established, the estimated fair value is revised so that the expense recognized is based on the actual grant date fair value of the awards granted.
+Share-based payment expenses are recognized as from the IPO date for each subsequent award that a Non-Executive Director is entitled to over their remaining term.
+Since subsequent awards are not subject to shareholder approval, the grant date is established and expenses are based on grant date fair value.
+The grant date fair value is not updated in each future reporting period and therefore the estimated fair value is not revised and expense recognized is based on the actual grant date fair value of the awards granted.

-Measurement of Fair Values of the Equity-settled Share-based Payment Arrangements
+Measurement of Fair Value of the Equity settled Share based Payment Arrangements

-The fair value of the employee share options has been measured using the binomial option pricing model, including supervisory board members).
+The fair value of the employee share options has been measured using a binomial option pricing model, including members of the Board of Directors.
 Service and non-market performance conditions attached to the transactions were not taken into account in measuring fair value.
+Key management personnel include the Company's executive management and the Board of Directors.